Below are the answers to frequently asked questions about CPD. If you have any further questions, please contact us.

 What happens if certification criteria are not met?

-If criteria are not met in your centre application or training materials & resources approval, there could be several different reasons for this, but we will provide detailed feedback to support you to reach certification.
+If criteria are not met in your centre application or training materials & resources approval, there could be several different reasons for this, but we will provide detailed feedback to support you in reaching certification.
 Once any amendments or updates have been applied Advantage will reevaluate the event and issue approval once the CPD standards have been met.

 What is the difference between being accredited by you and an awarding body?